Find Affordable College Courses

 Dayton, OH

-Out of the 13 schools in Ohio that were part of this year’s ranking, University of Dayton landed the # 3 spot on the list.
-Located in the midsize city of Dayton, UDayton is a private not-for-profit school with a large student population.
+A rank of #3 on this year’s list means University of Dayton is a great place for electrical engineering students.
+Located in the medium-sized city of Dayton, UDayton is a private not-for-profit school with a fairly large student population.

 After completing their degree, EE graduates from UDayton carry an average student debtload of $24,843.